How to fix problems in a new build home

 Before the initial two year period expires, you should give your home a thorough going-over and write a final report of any outstanding problems to your builder.

 One option is to employ a surveyor to undertake a ‘snagging survey’ to list defects which need attention and send copies to you and your builder.
-This will cost from £300 upwards and is likely to result in more defects being reported than homeowners would typically report themselves.
+The advantage of using a professional firm is that it is likely to spot more defects than homeowners would typically report themselves.
+Given the number of complaints and calls for help we get from visitors to our website, we have teamed up with one of the best known snagging inspectors in the UK, New Build Inspections.
+Unlike many other snagging companies, they never work for developers or builders so can retain their independence.
+Their prices start from £299.
 At its best, a snagging survey will help apply pressure on a builder to sort out defects

 Even armed with a professional snagging report, there is no guarantee that your builder will take any notice of problems during the first two years.
 If your builder does not respond satisfactorily your next move should be to escalate your complaint to the NHBC – or other warranty provider – directly and as soon as possible.